Teaching tall tales to kids is really fun because it’s one time that you get to encourage lying (or at least stretching the truth)!!

 I love turning tall tales into LITERALLY tall tales.
-Use this template to write your story on.
+Click on the picture below to get the printable template to write your story on.
 You can print out extras if you’ve written a really long whopper, and then just tape the extra columns together for an extra tall tale.

 Here’s what it’ll look like when you’re done: